Home School Applicants

 First-year applicants must also complete a core course of studies in high school as proscribed by the Higher Education Coordinating Board.
 Central Washington University recommends that students take additional courses to prepare them for university level work.

-Below are the required and recommended list of courses:
+Below are the required core courses: